NehaSJ99/HerCare/README.md

 # **HerCare AI**

-HerCare AI is an AI-powered platform designed to support women in managing their menstrual health.
+HerCare AI is a platform designed to support women in managing their menstrual health.
 The platform provides cycle tracking, online gynecologist consultations, AI-based period care recommendations, and a nearby pharmacy locator, offering a complete solution for personalized healthcare.

 ## **Features**